naseeya/naseeya/README.md

 - 💞️ Looking to collaborate on projects relevant to my field.
 - 📫 How to reach me: mail- naseeya2005@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I earn in gazillions!!
+- ⚡ Fun fact: I earn in millions!!
 (Well, not really, but an engineer can dream, right?)

 <!---
 naseeya/naseeya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.